Oregon wildfires race through small towns, scorching hundreds of buildings

-The fires have fed on heat and dry conditions, particularly in California, where more than two dozen major fires added Wednesday to the 2.3 million-acre record burned in the state so far this year.
-But fires in parts of Washington State, including regions with some of the highest rainfall totals in the nation, served as a bracing reminder that climate and weather are shifting in the west at a now-noticeable rate.
+The fires have fed on heat and dry conditions, particularly in California, where more than two dozen major fires added Wednesday to the record total acreage burned in the state so far this year.
+But fires in parts of Washington state, including regions with some of the highest rainfall totals in the nation, served as a bracing reminder that climate and weather are shifting in the West at a now-noticeable rate.

 More than 42,000 Oregonians have been ordered to evacuate their homes, a frightening, disruptive annual routine in California but a relative novelty for its northern neighbor.
-Some of the people who fled gathered in an evacuation center on the state fairgrounds here in the capital, describing a rushed, fearful flight under a sky raining ash.
+Some of those who fled gathered in an evacuation center on the state fairgrounds here in the capital, describing a rushed, fearful flight under a sky raining ash.

 Many of them did not know if they had homes to which they could return.

 Leslie Boatman, 39, sat in her car among the RVs and tents of other evacuees with her small dog, Cuddles, and her 66-year-old mother in the passenger seat.
-The family fled two days earlier from Gates, Ore., a tiny town about 30 miles southeast of here.
+The family fled two days earlier from Gates, Ore., a tiny town about 30 miles southeast of Salem.

-Her home there was threatened by the Santiam Fire, once known as the Beachie Creek Fire, which began in the Willamette National Forest last month and has burned more than 132,000 acres.
+Her home there was threatened by the Santiam Fire, formerly known as the Beachie Creek Fire, which began in Willamette National Forest last month and has burned more than 132,000 acres.

 Boatman was working an overnight shift Monday at a Kroger bakery when the evacuation order was announced for Gates, where she lives with her parents.
 Her mother, who declined to give her name, just had time to grab shoes, a jacket and the dog.